sarulab-speech/fairseq/README.md

 developers to train custom models for translation, summarization, language modeling and other text generation tasks.

-We provide reference implementations of various sequence modeling papers:
+We provide reference implementatio ns of various sequence modeling papers:

 <details><summary>List of implemented papers</summary><p>